 Curious about how future tech is shaping up?
 You might find our Understanding Basics Blockchain Technology page insightful as well.
 Edge computing is here, and it’s not going anywhere.

-With edge computing, data is processed locally, ensuring precision.
+With edge computing, data is processed locally.
 Finance is no different.
 High-frequency trading thrives on speed.

 The closer the data processing, the quicker the trade execution.